ToddHoward42069/file-structure-generator/README.md

 ## Usage

 1. Select a file.

 2. Open the Command Palette in VSCode by pressing `Ctrl + Shift + P` (Windows/Linux) or `Cmd + Shift + P` (macOS).

 3. Type "Generate File Structure" and select the command from the dropdown list.

+4. Either select the Markdown or the plain text option.

-4. The Markdown file structure will be generated in the active text editor.
+5. The Markdown file structure will be generated in the active text editor.